junxit/us-congress-code/title-16/chapter-6/sec-673c.md

 ### References in Text

-This Act, referred to in subsecs. (a) and (b), is act Sept.
-14, 1950, which is classified to sections 406d–1 to 406d–5, and 531a of this title, former section 451a of this title, and sections 482m, 673b, 673c of this title.
+This Act, referred to in text, is act Sept.
+14, 1950, ch.
+950, 64 Stat.
+849, which enacted this section, sections 406d–1 to 406d–5, 431a, 451a, 482m, and 673b of this title and provisions set out as notes under section 406d–1 of this title.
+Section 1 of the Act was partially repealed and restated as sections 104907 and 320301 of Title 54, National Park Service and Related Programs, by Pub.
+L. 113–287, §§ 3, 7, Dec.
+19, 2014, 128 Stat.
+3094, 3272.
 For complete classification of this Act to the Code, see Tables.

 ### Repeal of Inconsistent Laws